pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 If your local Drush installation is version 6, most commands need to be executed with the `--strict=0` option in order to correctly parse Pantheon alias files.

 ## Installing Drush Aliases Locally
-Adding Pantheon Aliases to your local drush aliases file will allow you to run drush calls against your Pantheon site environments.
+Adding Pantheon Aliases to your local Drush aliases file will allow you to run Drush calls against your Pantheon site environments.
 There are two methods for obtaining the aliases.

 ### Download with Terminus, the Pantheon CLI
 Once authenticated to Pantheon with `$ terminus auth login`, update your local aliases file.